tera8m4/jp-mpv-conf/README.md

 - You can update mpv by running updater.bat as administrator.
 Follow the prompts.
 Once initial run of updater.bat has completed your update settings will be preserved and you only need to run updater.bat as administrator for future updates.
 - Open %appdata% and create a folder called mpv.
 - Download the zip of this repository and move it to the %appdata%\mpv folder.
 Then "Extract Here" using 7zip.
-- Go to script-opts/mpv2anki.conf and set your anki fields and anki profile name.

 ### Linux
 - Install mpv from https://mpv.io/installation/ using a package manager of your choice.
 - Download and extract contents of this repository into ~/.config/mpv.
-- Go to script-opts/mpv2anki.conf and set your anki fields and anki profile name.

 ### MacOS
 - Untested for MacOS.
 - Install mpv from https://mpv.io/installation/.
 - Download and extract contents of this repository into ~/.config/mpv.
 - Replace mpv_websocket binary with relevant binary from https://github.com/kuroahna/mpv_websocket/releases.
-- Go to script-opts/mpv2anki.conf and set your anki fields and anki profile name.
-Also set image_format to jpeg.
+- Go to script-opts/mpv2anki.conf and set image_format to png.

 ## Mining
 - Open video file with subtitles in mpv (subtitle files will auto load if they are in the same folder with same name as video file).